Who taught you to ride a horse?

 - Unfortunately (and invariably), it is only later in their riding career that some riders pick up those finer points from reading books and articles on the internet or listening to experienced coaches teaching others.

 - Even then, those finer details and finer aids like the half halt, are only picked up by those experienced riders who are keen to learn and improve.
+The person who originally taught them to ride just didn’t get to teach them these.

 - When they finally get a handle on it and realise how useful and magic they are, they often wonder why on earth no one ever taught them these things before!